sysu-software-2022/LoupeRunner/README.md

 7. SortingOverlapThreshold and SortingCoverageThresold: this twos parameters are used to filter **Low matching hit** produced by **PSIBLAST** in **step12**, increase them will result in the spurt of specificity.
 8. ThreadNum: thread number should be contingent on your **CPU core number**.

-hint: the most convenient way of managing these relevant paths is create a new directory for processing your data or use existing one and include all your files in this directory.
+Hint: the most convenient way of managing these relevant paths is create a new directory for processing your data or use existing one and include all your files in this directory.

 ##### II.
 For users:

-For processing large **seeds** by executing **LoupeTool,** you may have to wait for longer time, which is contingent on your CPU core number (some bottleneck steps in **LoupeTool** are optimized by **parallelization** and the performance is positively correlated with the CPU core number)
+For processing large **seeds** by executing **LoupeRunner,** you may have to wait for longer time, which is contingent on your CPU core number (some bottleneck steps in **LoupeRunner are optimized by parallelization** and the performance is positively correlated with the CPU core number)